 - Encourage word of mouth beyond your community.

-In order to succeed as a filmmaker you will need to spend time between each movie working to expand your audience engagement.
+In order to succeed as a filmmaker you will need to spend time between each movie working to expand your filmmaking fanbase.
+At the very least, growing your fanbase means you will need to create a create a blog, a YouTube Channel, Facebook page and a Twitter handle.

-Here are some mandates to get you started:
+Here are some mandates to help you grow your filmmaking fanbase:

-- Movie Site Blog: Update at least 3 times per week.
+- Create a Blog: Update at least 3 times per week.
 Initial goal: 100 articles.

 - YouTube Channel: Update at least 2 times per week.
 Initial goal: 100 videos.